Understanding Voting Systems

 Kemeny-Young

-A sophisticated voting system that finds the ranking that minimizes the total disagreement with voter preferences.
+A sophisticated voting system that finds the ranking that minimizes the total disagreement (measured as bubble sort distance) with voter preferences.
 It's considered one of the most mathematically sound voting methods.

 How it works:

-- 1Voters rank all candidates in order of preference
+- 1Voters rank candidates in order of preference

-- 3The ranking with the highest score (least disagreement) wins
+- 3The ranking with the lowest sum of bubble sort distance wins

 Schulze